-Certain disclosures are only required if 'material' impacts, risks and opportunities are identified.
-'Materiality' under the CSRD must be assessed following the double materiality principle.
+Certain disclosures for large EU reporting entities are mandatory, even if the entity considers that there are no material impacts, risks or opportunities.
+Materiality' under the CSRD must be assessed following the double materiality principle.
 Double materiality means that the reporting entity should consider both financial materiality (i.e., sustainability matters which from the investor perspective are material to the company's development, performance and position) and impact materiality (i.e., the impact of corporate activity on sustainability matters from the perspective of citizens, consumers, employees etc.).
 Impacts, risks and opportunities are material if they satisfy one or both of these materiality tests.